-Seaside Revival is a vintage festival celebrating Bangor’s heyday as a thriving seaside resort.
+Seaside Revival is a vintage festival celebrating Bangor’s heyday as a thriving seaside town.
 Conceived and organised by Open House (in addition to the annual August Festival) this FREE event will take place on Bangor Seafront on Saturday 6th July, 2019 1-10pm.